sanderdlm/rue/README.md

 # Rue
-Rue is a PHP class that attempts to be an easy and accessible interface for all of the possible Runescape web service endpoints.
+Rue is a PHP library that attempts to be an easy-to-use wrapper for all of the possible Runescape web service endpoints.
 It aims to combine the older API, the new Runemetrics URLs and a few other endpoints that can be found on runescape.com.

 The class also has a multi_curl wrapper built in.
 This makes it easy to take single player functions, like grabbing a player's experience in a certain skill, and apply them to an entire clan.
 A situation where this might come in handy is automating a clan's skilling competition.

-Lastly, I also provided a way to simulate web logins to runescape.com and use the generated session token as a cookie to grab more data from certain endpoints.
+Rue can also simulate web logins to runescape.com and use the generated session token as a cookie to get more data from certain endpoints.
 By doing this you can get data like player online status and current world.

-If you have any suggestions or ideas that I could add, contact me on [@RSChetFaker](https://twitter.com/RSChetFaker) and I'll see what I can do.
+If you have any suggestions or ideas that I could add, contact me on [@dreadnip](https://twitter.com/dreadnip) and I'll see what I can do.

 #### License
 MIT